-Swyl has not historically maintained insurance coverage for its operations.
-Swyl may not be able to mitigate the risks facing its business and could incur significant uninsured losses, which could adversely affect its business, financial condition and operating results.
+Swvl has not historically maintained insurance coverage for its operations.
+Swvl may not be able to mitigate the risks facing its business and could incur significant uninsured losses, which could adversely affect its business, financial condition and operating results.

-In 2022, Swvl obtained insurance policies to cover directors' and officers' liabilities.
-However, Swvl has not historically maintained insurance coverage for general business liabilities, business interruptions, crime, losses of key personnel or security breaches and incidents relating to its network systems or operations.
+Swvl does not currently maintain any insurance policies to cover general business liabilities, business interruptions, crime, losses of key personnel or security breaches and incidents relating to its network systems or operations.
 As a result, any losses arising from or relating to, among other things, personal injury, property damage, labor and employment disputes, commercial disputes, fraudulent transactions or other criminal activity, business interruptions, noncompliance with applicable laws and regulations, infringement or misappropriation of intellectual property or security or privacy breaches, or the successful assertion of one or more claims against Swvl related to any of the foregoing, could require Swvl to service such losses or claims using internal resources, which would have an adverse effect on Swvl's business, financial condition and operating results.

-Swvl's business depends on insurance coverage which is independently required to be maintained by the drivers using its platform.
+Swyl's business depends on insurance coverage which is independently required to be maintained by the drivers using its platform.

-Swyl obtained insurance coverage directors' and officers' liabilities in 2022 and is in the process of obtaining coverage for general business liabilities and cyber insurance.
-Swyl is also evaluating whether other types of insurance coverage may be appropriate for its business, such as transportation network company insurance.
+Swvl is in the process of obtaining coverage for general business liabilities and cyber insurance.
+Swvl is also evaluating whether other types of insurance coverage may be appropriate for its business, such as transportation network company insurance.
 Nevertheless, Swvl may not obtain enough insurance to adequately mitigate the operations-related risks it faces, and some operations-related risks may not be covered at all.
 Swvl may have to pay high premiums, self-insured retentions or deductibles for the coverage Swvl does obtain.
 Swvl also may be unable to obtain cyber insurance coverage in certain countries at commercially reasonable rates or at all, and it may experience losses as a result.
 Additionally, if any of Swvl's insurance providers becomes insolvent, such providers could be unable to pay any operations-related claims that Swvl makes.
 Certain losses may be excluded from insurance coverage.

-While Swvl operates in over 20 countries, Swvl maintains and provides medical insurance for all drivers and riders using its platform only in Egypt.
+While Swvl operates in over 20 countries (not including the countries of operation of Zeelo, a company which Swvl announced a definitive agreement to acquire in April 2022), Swvl maintains and provides medical insurance for all drivers and riders using its platform only in Egypt.
 To do so, Swvl relies on a limited number of third-party insurance service providers to service related claims.
 If any of Swvl's third-party insurance service providers fails to service claims to Swvl's expectations, discontinues or increases the cost of coverage or changes the terms of such coverage in a manner unfavorable to drivers, riders or to Swvl, Swvl cannot guarantee that it would be able to secure replacement coverage or services on reasonable terms in an acceptable time frame or at all.
 If Swvl cannot find alternate third-party insurance service providers on acceptable terms, Swvl may incur additional expenses related to servicing such ride-related claims using internal resources.